snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 ![](image/provisioned_service.png)

-- Generate the secret from the service by clicking on the button `create binding`
+- Generate the secret from the service by clicking on the button `create binding`.
+The secret created will contain the database info to access it.
 ![](image/create_binding.png)

-- Accept the values and click on `next`
+- Click on the button `bind` and review the results
 ![](image/binding_results.png)

 - The secret has been created and will be used later to mount it to the `cloud-native-backend` pod